Cocoa bean: Phytochemicals and research

 Cocoa contains various phytochemicals, such as flavanols (including epicatechin), procyanidins, and other flavonoids.
 A systematic review presented moderate evidence that the use of flavanol-rich chocolate and cocoa products causes a small (2 mmHg) blood pressure lowering effect in healthy adults—mostly in the short term.
 The highest levels of cocoa flavanols are found in raw cocoa and to a lesser extent, dark chocolate, since flavonoids degrade during cooking used to make chocolate.

 The beans contain theobromine, and between 0.1% and 0.7% caffeine, whereas dry coffee beans are about 1.2% caffeine.
-Theobromine found in the cocoa solids is fat soluble.
+Theobromine found in non-fat cocoa solids is fat soluble.